-Again cognizant of the need to revisit and halt the Central Bank of Nigeria directive to reduces the hardship and pain faced by teeming Nigerian;
+Again cognizant of the need to revisit and halt the Central Bank of Nigeria directive to reduce the hardship and pain faced by teeming Nigerian;

-- (i) urge the Central Bank of Nigeria to halt the implementation of the policy/directive; - (ii) mandate the Committee on Banking and Currency (when constituted) to investigate the matter and report back within three (3) weeks for further legislative action; - (iii) also mandate the Committee on Legislative Compliance (when constituted) to ensure implementation.

-2. Call to Suspend the Implementation of Increase in Tuition Fees of Universities: Hon.
-Aliyu Sani Madaki:
+- (i) urge the Central Bank of Nigeria to halt the implementation of the policy/directive; - (ii) mandate the Committee on Banking and Currency (when constituted) to investigate the matter and report back within three (3) weeks; - (iii) also mandate the Committee on Legislative Compliance (when constituted) to ensure compliance (HR.
+46/07/2023). - 11.
+Call to Suspend the Implementation of Increase in Tuition Fees of Universities Motion made and Question proposed:

-Notes that citing the poor funding of Tertiary Education and rising inflation in the country, Federal Universities across the country increased their tuition fees by tuition fees from 100% to 200% while hostel fees were increased from 50% to 100%;
+Notes that citing the poor funding of Tertiary Education and rising inflation in the country, Federal Universities across the country increased their tuition fees from 100% to 200% while hostel fees were increased from 50% to 100%;